oconnor663/jacko.io/posts/safety_and_soundness.md

 ## The short answer

-This is dense and overly formal, so feel free to skip it.
-We'll build up to it with examples below.
+This is the sort of answer that only makes sense when you already know what it's trying to say.
+I recommend taking a quick look at it, moving on to the next section, and then coming back for a second look at the end.

-Rust has a list of [behaviors considered undefined](https://doc.rust-lang.org/reference/behavior-considered-undefined.html).[^formal_spec] A "sound" function is one that upholds the following invariant: any program that only calls sound functions, and doesn't contain any other `unsafe` code, can't commit UB.[^self_referential] A function that doesn't use any `unsafe` code, either directly or indirectly, is guaranteed to be sound.[^soundness_holes] A function that doesn't use any `unsafe` code directly, and only calls other sound functions, is also sound by definition.
+Rust has a list of [behaviors considered undefined](https://doc.rust-lang.org/reference/behavior-considered-undefined.html).[^formal_spec] A "sound" function is one that upholds the following invariant: any program that only calls sound functions and doesn't contain any other `unsafe` code, can't commit UB.[^self_referential] A function that doesn't use any `unsafe` code, either directly or indirectly, is guaranteed to be sound.[^soundness_holes] A function that doesn't use any `unsafe` code directly, and only calls other sound functions, is also sound by definition.
-But functions and modules that use `unsafe` code directly have to be careful not to commit UB, and also not to allow their safe callers to commit UB.
-Any unsoundness in the safe, public API of a module is a bug.[^module_soundness] There's no formal guarantee that the set of sound functions will be *useful*, but in practice it is, and most applications contain little or no `unsafe` code.
+But functions and modules that use `unsafe` code directly might be unsound, and any transitive caller of an unsound function might also be unsound.
+Unsoundness in the safe, public API of a module is a bug.[^module_soundness]

 ## The medium-length answer